 Getting from the airport to Val Thorens

-Trains to Val Thorens
+Train to Val Thorens

 Driving to Val Thorens

-Coaches & long-distance buses to Val Thorens
+Coaches from London to Val Thorens